TechHopGitHub/TechHopGitHub/README.md

 👋 Hi!
 I'm CodeSoft!
-💻 My website is under development, and you can see it at codesoft.ga! ((Freenom got sued by meta)[https://www.linux.org/threads/sued-by-meta-freenom-halts-domain-registrations.44195/], so go to https://website.codesoftgames.repl.co/)
+💻 My website is under development, and you can see it at codesoft.ga!
+(Freenom got sued by meta, so go to https://website.codesoftgames.repl.co/)
 I usually code in scratch and python, but occasionally do the 3 C languages and JS. https://linktr.ee/codesoft